SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 7 CNN.md

 Similar to AlexNet, but with smaller filters and deeper layers.
 7x7 filters in the first layer, 3x3 filters in the second layer.
 Deeper layers.

-### VGG: The priciples of designing a good network
+### VGG: The principles of designing a good network

 - All conv are 3x3 stride 1 pad 1
 - All max pool are 2x2 stride 2